Non-FIFA international football: Other tournaments

 Some non-FIFA teams play in other tournaments generally played by FIFA members, including the CONCACAF Gold Cup, Indian Ocean Games, CECAFA Cup, South Pacific Games, Coupes des Caraibes, Shell Caribbean Cup, CFU Championship and many more.

 Moreover, many teams, before obtaining FIFA membership, played friendlies and international tournaments – for example, the Faroe Islands.

 Youth Tournaments

-A big number of friendlies are being played between youth selections with different restrictions (U-21, U-18, or U-16 for example) but still there are not any international or continental tournaments being held.
-Only a little number of minor tournaments are played for youth selections: one of them, and probably one of the most important, is Muratti Vase who is played for U-21, U-18, U-15.
+A big number of friendlies are being played between youth selections with different restrictions (U-21, U-18, or U-16 for example) but still no international or continental tournaments are being held.
+Only a small number of minor tournaments are played for youth selections: one of them, and probably one of the most important, is Muratti Vase, which is played for U-21, U-18, U-15.

 Club Tournaments

-Despite the fact many non-FIFA associations have their own league, there are no international or continental club tournaments.
+Despite the fact that many non-FIFA associations have their own league, there are no international or continental club tournaments.